UNIVERSITY OF WISCONSIN River Falls

 The one difference between Fellows and Scholars is career stage:

 Fellows: Outstanding early-career, untenured faculty with at least one year (preferably two) of teaching experience or academic instructional staff teaching in an academic program with at least 2 years of teaching experience at your institution (must be currently teaching).

 Scholars: Outstanding tenured faculty and/or experienced academic instructional staff teaching in an academic program with at least 10 years of experience at your institution.

 All proposals will be evaluated by the Faculty Professional Development Committee of the Faculty and Academic Staff Development Board.

-To nominate a faculty member, submit in electronic format a scanned copy attached to an e-mail the nomination form, a letter from you (the nominator) and two additional support letters (limit 2 pages each) from colleagues addressing the criteria and efforts that the nominee show as contributing significant to research, creative or scholarly activity at UWRF to firstname.lastname@example.org by 4:30 p.m. on March 1 of each academic year.
-The e-mail subject line must include the Excellence Award name and last name of the nominee.
+Applications must be submitted in electronic format after the necessary signatures are obtained.
+A scanned copy must be attached to an e-mail and sent to firstname.lastname@example.org by 4:30 p.m. on the due date.
+The e-mail subject line must include the grant title and last name of the applicant (example: WTF&S-Fischer).
 Applications that are not submitted following these directions will not be considered.

 Please note that you must also receive and submit a reference letter from either your Department Chair or Academic Dean that must be part of the electronic application.